jupyter/services/examples/browser-require/README.md

 script tag.
 The script starts a python notebook session and interacts with it, printing messages to the browser console.

-The example can be installed as `npm install` and run as `python main.py`.
+The example can be run with `python main.py`.

 Notes:

 - The example is written in *JavaScript* using *ES5* syntax.
 - The example requires version 4.1+ of the Jupyter Notebook.
-- The example expresses a dependency on the local repo, but typically the requirements would be from public releases of packages.
+- javascript libraries, such as requirejs, jquery, and jupyter-js-services are loaded from CDNs.